joysaur/recipes_app/README.md

 ### Added Sessions Controller for authentication
 - Using bcrypt gem to use has_secure_password in User model
 - session[:user_id] cookie to store the user id
+- User model - added validation for email address presence
+- Created a controller for Users
+- Created a new.html.erb file for Users